 5 Key Safety Features in Cars for Driving on Dangerous Roads

-Road safety and automotive innovation are a few of the driving trends in the world around us.
-Outdated vehicles and dangerous highways are leading to unprecedented death rates on American roads.
-Poorly maintained roads not only contribute to accidents but also exacerbate the risks associated with older vehicles, making it harder for drivers to maintain control and avoid hazards.
-Rural and bucolic roadways in America account for nearly 40% of all motor vehicle traffic fatalities.
-According to State Farm, 85,002 people died on rural roads between 2016 and 2020.
+Road safety and automotive innovation are shaping the driving trends of today.
+Outdated vehicles and dangerous highways contribute to rising death rates on American roads.
+Poorly maintained roads increase accident risks and make it harder for drivers to maintain control.
+Rural roadways in the U.S. account for nearly 40% of all motor vehicle fatalities.
+Between 2016 and 2020, 85,002 people died on rural roads.

 Rural roads are dangerous for several reasons: